ex0-tekk/Diabolist-VR/Readme.md

 - This mod list is a loot hoarders dream ...and with that in mind, every new character you create starts with a ring that has 10,000 carry weight.

+- The latest must-have popular VR Quality of Life mods have all been added and fully updated to my knowledge.

 - VR controller functionality, physics, visuals, performance are all enhanced & improved through various tools, mods & .ini settings.

 - **Focusing heavily on mod list optimization**, DVR uses low DynDOLOD settings along with Occlusion, with a surprisingly decent visual outcome, most players *should* have good performance with multiple HMDs on higher-end modern PCs.**

-- The latest must-have popular VR Quality of Life mods have all been added and fully updated to my knowledge. (this includes the new SkyUI)

 **Diabolist VR aims to be a simple to setup & play, high-fantasy, Diablo themed mod list, based on dungeon crawling, monster hunting and loot hoarding,** I tried my best to create a nostalgic Diablo vibe while adventuring through the province of Skyrim.
 #